ibm-cloud-docs/satellite/link-endpoints.md

 ### Testing connections through cloud endpoints
 {: #link-cloud-test}

-Use the {{site.data.keyword.satelliteshort}} Link connector host name and node port that are assigned to your endpoint to connect to your destination resource from a source in your location.
+Use the {{site.data.keyword.satelliteshort}} Link connector host name and port that are assigned to your endpoint to connect to your destination resource from a source in your location.
 The source can be a {{site.data.keyword.satelliteshort}} cluster that you previously created or a host that you assigned to your location.
 {: shortdesc}

 **Example for testing the connection from an unassigned host**: